Many organizations inform consumers about businesses and charities before they use services or donate money.

 300 W. Main Avenue, 37902

 Provides Tennessee ID card for non-drivers.
 For initial ID, you must go to the TN Dept. of Safety office in Strawberry Plains.
 If you already have a non-driver TN ID and need to renew, change name, or get a copy, you can go to any site listed above.
 For initial ID, provide proof of name and identity, including Social Security ID and certified birth certificate (or other certified document with birthdate) and marriage certificate (for name change), and two proofs of residency.
 Cost varies.
 Must be renewed like driver’s license until age 60, then card is permanent.
 Call for details on locations, hours, and ID required.
+Persons with disabilities who cannot drive may qualify for a free permanent ID.

 Tennessee Public Utility Commission: 1-800-342-8359